expo/expo/docs/pages/versions/unversioned/sdk/device.md

 #### Returns

 Returns a Promise that resolves to an array of strings, each of which is a platform-specific name of a feature available on the current device.
-On iOS and web, this would throw an `UnavailabilityError`.
+On iOS and web, this throws an `UnavailabilityError`.

 **Examples**